Is mutual fund taxable in India?

 Long-term capital gains tax

-LTCG tax is applicable for equity funds only if the redeemed profit is more than 1 lakh in that financial year.
+LTCG tax is applicable for equity funds only if the redeemed profit is more than ₹1.25 lakh in that financial year.
 That is, if your investment is 5 lakhs and becomes 10 lakh after 6 years, then your profits/gains would be 5 lakhs.
-If you decide to sell all the units, then you are liable to pay a tax of 10% on 4 lakhs (5 lakhs - 1 lakh), which will be ₹40,000.
-The first 1 lakh is not taxable under LTCG for equity funds.
+If you decide to sell all the units on or after 23 July 2024, then you are liable to pay a tax of 12.5% on ₹3.75 lakhs (5 lakhs - 1.25 lakhs), which will be ₹46,875.
+The first ₹1.25 lakh of long-term gains is not taxable under LTCG for equity funds in a financial year.
+The ₹1.25 lakh exemption applies to your total long-term capital gains from equity-oriented mutual funds for the year, including gains from sales made before and after 23 July 2024.
+If you sell before 23 July 2024, long-term gains above ₹1 lakh are taxed at 10%.

 Indexation

-Indexation is something that helps in reducing the tax liability of the mutual fund.
-It helps in adjusting the cost of acquisition of mutual funds to inflation.
+Indexation is something that helps in reducing the tax liability by adjusting the cost of acquisition to inflation.
 Say you have a CAGR of 12% over 10 years.
 12% may not be your actual gain as money would have lost its value due to inflation during these 10 years.
-So, to adjust to inflation, we have indexation benefit.
+So, to adjust to inflation, indexation was used to calculate the true net gains on long-term investments.

 We can calculate the indexation using the following formula: